-In both cases the mergers were approved by the Competition Court, but subject to compliance with certain conditions.
+In both cases the mergers were approved by the Competition Court, but subject to compliance with certain conditions and/or mitigation measures.
 Additionally, the Competition Court may at any time revise proposed transactions in order to ascertain whether they impair, restrict or eliminate free competition within the relevant market.
 These conclusions are applicable to transactions in both the telecoms and broadcasting sectors.